 It is inappropriate for candidates to initiate any contact with external reviewers concerning their potential roles in the review process.
-Those units that feel it is a matter of courtesy for potential reviewers to be called in advance of receiving a letter requesting an assessment should make such calls through the dean or department head.
+Those units that feel it is a matter of courtesy for potential reviewers to be called in advance of receiving a letter requesting an assessment should make such calls through the dean or academic unit head.
 Of course, any such preliminary contact with a potential reviewer should not give any indication of whether a positive or negative evaluation is desired.
-(Pages 13-14, III.G.)
+(Pages 13-15, III.G.)

-53. Is it appropriate for peer review and administrator letters to quote directly from external letters?
+62. Is it appropriate for peer review and administrator letters to quote directly from external letters?

 Peer review and administrator letters may excerpt quotes from external letters as long as there is no reference to the referee's institution or other information that would violate the confidentiality of the referee.
-(See page 8, III.C.3. and Appendix C)
+(See page 9, III.C.3. and Appendix C)

-54. If we cannot get the required minimum of external letters, is it all right to have fewer letters?
+63. If we cannot get the required minimum of external letters, is it all right to have fewer letters?

-Four letters are required, and every effort should be made to receive the minimum of four letters required by the University.
+An absolute minimum of four letters are required.
 If an evaluator who has promised to write a letter fails to deliver one, a substitute should be sought.
-It is therefore best to give yourself some leeway between when you are asking letters to be sent to you and when they are actually needed.
-(Page 13, III.G.4.)
+It is, therefore, best to give yourself some leeway between when you are asking letters to be sent to you and when they are actually needed.
+(Pages 13-14, III.G.4.)

-55. Must external references come only from academe?
+64. Must external references come only from academe?

-If there is a person of stature who is appropriate to write an external evaluation, even if he or she is not in the academy, that is acceptable.
+If there is a person of stature who is appropriate to write an external evaluation, even if they are not in the academy, that is acceptable.
 That should be the exception, though, and the preponderance of letters should be from people with the appropriate academic rank.
-(See pages 13-14, III.G. for a discussion of expectations of external evaluators.)
+(Pages 13-15, III.G. for a discussion of expectations of external evaluators.)

-56. If a candidate had been reviewed two years ago, for example, is one required to solicit new external letters?
+65. If a candidate had been reviewed two years ago, for example, is one required to solicit new external letters?